allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 very strange way.
 There was no class with a group of setters and a build() method.
 Instead, there was a class with a static map called `defaults` that had all default values for domain object’s properties, and a factory method that took another map with overrides.
-Let’s take a look at an example kotlin domain object and the corresponding groovy map-based test builder:
+Let’s take a look at an example Kotlin domain object and the corresponding Groovy map-based test builder:

 ```kotlin
 data class DomainObject(id: String, size: Long, createdAt: DateTime)